🌴

 Military Retirement Pay Exemption

-Base Exemption: $137,500 of military retirement income is excluded from California taxable income
+Amount: Up to $20,000 of military retirement pay (and SBP annuity payments) is excluded from California taxable income each year

 Who Qualifies for the Exemption?